nebari-dev/nebari/docs/docs/do/configuration.md

       image: "quansight/qhub-dask-worker:b89526c59a5c269c776b535b887bd110771ad601"
 ```

-For each `profiles.jupyterlab` is a named jupyterlab profile.
+For each `profiles.jupyterlab` is a named JupyterLab profile.
 It
 closely follows the
 [KubeSpawner](https://jupyterhub-kubespawner.readthedocs.io/en/latest/spawner.html)
-api.
+API.
 The only exception is that two keys are added `users` and
 `groups` which allow restriction of profiles to a given set of groups and users.
 We recommend using groups to manage profile access.

-Finally we allow for configuration of the dask workers.
-In general
+Finally, we allow for configuration of the Dask workers.
+In general,
-similar to the jupyterlab instances you only need to configuration the
+similar to the JupyterLab instances you only need to configuration the
 cores and memory.

 ## Environments